dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

 # Blink External LED's

-## Goals
+In this assignment we are going to work with user-input through a button circuit and also introduce a new form of output (sound).

-To work with input
+ * To work with input
-To work with sound
+ * To work with sound

 ## Rules